Economic Impact Report: Easy to Slight, Displaced Personss Show Their Economic Might

 Even at age 89, Albert Ratner remains one of Cleveland’s most active and recognizable civic leaders.

 “Albert is Cleveland personified,” said Joe Cimperman, the president of Global Cleveland.
-“He never forgot his family’s immigrant roots, and he honors everybody else’s.
+“He never forgot his family’s International Newcomer roots, and he honors everybody else’s.
 There is so much that Albert does for this city, and so much that people don’t even know about.
 He is truly a man who believes in helping his sisters and brothers, from all over the world, and he helps those who are born here and those who make their way to our great community.”

 An urban design expert, Mr. Ratner helped to create landmark developments across the country.
 Forest City is best known locally for the restoration of the Terminal Tower and the creation of Tower City, which opened in 1990.
 Still, he takes more pride in the people he helped and the causes he furthered.